The Great Winemaking Tax Revolt

 As an aside, the Vineco wine kits we use, as noted earlier in this article, pack their grape juice in robust plastic bags with serious plastic caps that are very nearly impossible to remove, presumably such that they don’t spring open during transport.
 Getting the tops off them and their grape juice concentrate into your primary fermentor without covering yourself, your kitchen and the neighbor’s beagle in the stuff is something of an art form.
 It’s best accomplished by two people — one to hold the udder and the second to pry the cap off with a knife or a clean screwdriver.
 Be sure to sterilize whatever you attack it with.

 You can now close your primary fermentor and dream of glasses of sparkling, fresh — largely untaxed — homemade wine.
 If you used a food-grade plastic liner, tie the neck of the bag closed with two twist ties.
-If you mixed up your wine in a primary fermentor without a liner, place the top loosely on the fermentor.
+If you mixed up your wine in a primary fermentor without a liner, place the top on the fermentor with an airlock.

 You should find somewhere suitable for your wine to reside while it’s fermenting.
 The ideal locale will be rarely visited by family members and pets, warm and likely to stay that way all the time, not subject to intrusion by sunlight and as free from dust and other contaminants as possible.
 In our case, we used a corner of a walk-in pantry.
 In has no windows, and it’s located more or less in the center of the house, so its temperature remains constant.